DwainSnickles/Libvlc-Youtube/README.md

 # Tutorial Libvlc videoview stream Youtube
-I spent a great deal of time trying to figure how to stream youtube video to libvlc sharpvideo view.
+I spent a great deal of time trying to figure how to stream youtube video to libvlc sharp videoview.
 Videoview itself works awesome for actual video files eg .mp4 and others including audio .mp3.
 But how can I stream a youtube link its not actually a video file eg https://youtu.be/lzm5llVmR2E This tutorial will show you how to do it.